 Causes of Prolapse

 The common causes of prolapse are childbirth, loss of hormones at menopause, being overweight and chronic illnesses which create a lot of pressure inside the abdomen (such as chronic lung disease, which causes considerable congestion and coughing).
 It is less common in women who have not had babies, and most common in those who have had difficult vaginal deliveries, but there is evidence to indicate that women who have had caesarean sections may also develop vaginal wall weakness.
 This is thought to be due to pregnancy hormones, which allow the tissues to stretch beyond their rebound limits, and also the weight of an ever-growing womb containing the baby.
 Prolapse can also be worsened by the loss of muscle tone commonly associated with aging.

 Those who suffer from uterine prolapse often report a sensation of dragging, heaviness or pulling in the pelvis, with a feeling of “sitting on a small ball”.
 It can also be accompanied by low backache and, in moderate to severe cases, protrusion from the vaginal opening.
 Uterine prolapse may also cause difficult or painful sexual intercourse.

 Lax bladder support leads to a “reservoir effect” where the bladder is not completely emptied when the urine is passed.
 The remaining urine then irritates the bladder, leading to bladder over-activity, which causes urgency and is sometimes severe enough to produce an involuntary leakage (incontinence).
-The lowering of the neck of the bladder with prolapse can result in stress incontinence, which involves the leakage of urine into the urethra in response to any sudden pressure, often followed by a contraction of the bladder causing even more leakage.
+The lowering of the neck of the bladder with prolapse can result in stress incontinence, which involves the leakage of urine from the urethra in response to any sudden pressure such as occurs when coughing, sneezing or exercise.
+This is sometimes followed by a contraction of the bladder causing even more leakage.
 A lax and over active bladder may also leak during intercourse, due to the pressure exerted upon it.